Things That Can Delay Your Tax Refund

 On the other hand, taxpayers who file electronically and choose the Direct Deposit option may receive their refunds in as little as 7 to 10 business days after filing.
 As a result, most people who e-file their taxes are able to avoid frustration over the “where’s my refund” question.

-If you’re wondering where your refund is, double-check to see if you omitted important information or make a mistake on your return.
-Any errors on your tax return will cause it to be processed slower ― or you may have to submit an amended return, delaying your refund even longer.
+If you’re wondering where your tax refund is, double-check to see if you omitted important information or made a mistake on your return.
+Any errors on your tax return will cause it to be processed slower.
+If you need to edit your return because you provided incorrect information, you may have to submit an amended return, delaying your refund even longer.
 Make sure that your personal information is correct and your calculations add up before submitting your return.
 Otherwise, you may have to contact the IRS to straighten it out.

 There are many factors that can delay a tax refund.
 To avoid aggravation over the “where’s my refund” question, double-check your return for errors and consider filing electronically for faster processing.
-Additionally, the IRS has an online system (appropriately named Where’s My Refund?) that can help you determine the status of your refund and when you can expect to receive it.
+Additionally, the IRS has an online system called Where’s My Refund? that can help you determine the status of your refund and when you can expect to receive it.